Sambhunath-Sahoo/LLD/SOLID Principles of OOPS/Notes.md

 ```

 ### Open-Closed Principle (OCP):
 According to this principle, software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification.
-This means that **you should be able to add new functionality without changing the existing code**.
+This means that you should be able to add new functionality without changing the existing code. 🔓
 - Bad example
 ```python
 class Rectangle: